kubeflow/website/content/docs/gke/deploy/project-setup.md

 +++
-title = "Setup a GCP Project"
-description = "Instructions for creating a GCP project for using Kubeflow" weight = 1
+title = "Set up a GCP Project" description = "Instructions for creating a GCP project for using Kubeflow" weight = 1
 +++